nunomen/dota-bots/README.md

 - Download the latest release of this repository and put its contents on `game/dota/scripts/vscripts/`.

+## Running
+Always leave the console open to check if things are running as they should.
+Make a custom lobby and put it on the desired mode.

 ## Developing
 Clone this repository and put it on `game/dota/scripts/vscripts/`.